Pension annuity

 Will my annuity change with inflation?

 When you buy an annuity, you can choose your income to be fixed at the same level, to go up by a set percentage over time, or to increase based on inflation.
 You may want to speak to a financial adviser before you make that decision.
-Having your annuity income increase with inflation will mean it starts lower and may take a number of years to match what you’d get with a level income annuity.
+Having your income increase either with inflation or by a fixed amount, will mean it starts lower and may take a number of years to match what you’d get with a level income annuity.

 Find out how much guaranteed income you could get by using our pension annuity calculator.